recjo/c/README.md

 * [Printer](/printing) - "C" program that sends data to a printer.

 * [SCSI](/scsi) - "C" code to run on the SCSI bus.

+* [Serial Port](/serial-port) - "C" code to run via the serial port to control a hardware device